Why Canada needs pharmacare

 Q: Why is it important for people who are at risk of or who have experienced heart disease or stroke to have access to prescription medication?

-A: Prescription drugs are a really important component for treating and managing a lot of different heart and brain conditions.
+A: Prescription drugs are an important component for treating and managing a lot of different heart and brain conditions.
 When used properly, they can save lives.
 But it isn’t just about people who have experienced something already.
 For example, medication for high blood pressure, which is the number one risk factor for stroke and a major risk factor for heart disease, can help prevent serious health problems later on.

 And we know that 16% of Canadians have gone without medication for heart disease, cholesterol and high blood pressure due to cost.